Ramon Romero Jr.

 Ramon Romero Jr. (born November 13, 1973) is a Democratic member of the Texas House of Representatives.
 He has represented District 90 since 2015.
 In the 2014 primary election, Romero defeated long-time Democratic representative Lon Burnam.
+Romero fasted for three days in April 2017 in opposition to Texas Senate Bill 4.
+In 2021, he tested positive for COVID-19 with mild symptoms.